History of the Choctaw: Choctaw Nation

 The Confederacy's loss was also the Choctaw Nation's loss.
 Prior to removal, the Choctaws had interacted with Africans in their native homeland of Mississippi, and the wealthiest had bought slaves.
 The Choctaw who developed larger plantations adopted chattel slavery, as practiced by European Americans, to gain sufficient labor.
-During the antebellum period, enslaved African Americans had more formal legal protection under United States law than did the Choctaw.
+During the antebellum period, enslaved Black people had more formal legal protection under United States law than did the Choctaw.
 Moshulatubbee, the chief of the western region, held slaves, as did many of the Europeans who married into the Choctaw nation.
 The Choctaw took slaves with them to Indian Territory during removal, and descendants purchased others there.
 They kept slavery until 1866.
 After the Civil War, they were required by treaty with the United States to emancipate the slaves within their Nation and, for those who chose to stay, offer them full citizenship and rights.
 Former slaves of the Choctaw Nation were called the Choctaw Freedmen.
 After considerable debate, the Choctaw Nation granted Choctaw Freedmen citizenship in 1885.
 In post-war treaties, the US government also acquired land in the western part of the territory and access rights for railroads to be built across Indian Territory.
 Choctaw chief, Allen Wright, suggested Oklahoma (red man, a portmanteau of the Choctaw words okla "man" and humma "red") as the name of a territory created from Indian Territory in 1890.

 The improved transportation afforded by the railroads increased the pressure on the Choctaw Nation.
 It drew large-scale mining and timber operations, which added to tribal receipts.
 But, the railroads and industries also attracted European-American settlers, including new immigrants to the United States.